-The service environment for a concrete structure or pavement may include physical conditions and/or chemicals that could limit its durability.
+The service environment for a concrete structure or pavement may pose challenges to its durability.
 ACI 318 categorizes them as freeze-thaw (F), sulfate (S), water (W), and corrosion (C).
 Each category has numerical rankings for severity.
 For example, an exposure class of S3 indicates the severest exposure to sulfates, such as for a concrete foundation in soil with a high sulfate concentration.
 On the other hand, an F1 exposure would entail cycles of freezing and thawing with only limited contact with water.

 It’s important to recognize that the service environment may include more than one type of exposure.
 For example, a parking garage slab may experience freezing and thawing in the presence of water and deicing salts.
 This is both an F3 and a C3 exposure, so you need to design for both conditions.